-The Kentucky Humane Society (KHS), located in Louisville, KY, is a private, nonprofit organization that is Kentucky's largest pet adoption agency and largest no-kill animal shelter.
+The Kentucky Humane Society (KHS), located in Louisville, KY, is a private, nonprofit organization that is Kentucky's largest pet adoption agency.
 KHS is also the state's oldest animal welfare organization, founded in 1884.

 Our Vision for the Future